-Project implementation could result in inadvertent disturbance to roosts or maternal colonies of common bat species or inadvertent exclusion of these bats, if present within the exterior or interior of the Unruh Building.
+Project implementation could result in inadvertent disturbance to roosts or maternal colonies of common bat species or inadvertent exclusion of these bats, if present within the exterior of the Gregory Bateson Building.
 This is a potentially significant impact.

 Roost habitat for common bat species is present within downtown Sacramento, including bridges, parking structures, trees, vacant buildings, and cavities (e.g., in human-made structures).
-The Unruh building has been continuously occupied and will be up until initiation of construction activities; thus, it is not likely that large maternity roosts have been established within the building.
+The Gregory Bateson Building has been continuously occupied and will continue to be occupied until initiation of construction activities; thus, it is not likely that large maternity roosts have been established within the building.
 However, common cavity-nesting bat species could roost within exterior features, including cracks, crevices, and small spaces.

-Project implementation would include exterior renovation activities such as repairing exterior building materials and finishes and installing a new fire-water connection to the building.
-These activities, and the associated presence of work crews and equipment (e.g., boom lifts) could result in disturbance of a common bat maternal colony, if present within the building.
-Additionally, repairs to the exterior of the Unruh Building could result in inadvertent exclusion of bats, if the repaired area was previously used as an entry point to a maternal colony.
+Project implementation would include exterior renovation activities such as replacing windows, walls and roofing, and installing a new fire-water connection to the building.
+These activities, and the associated presence of work crews and equipment (e.g., boom lifts) could result in disturbance of a common bat maternal colony, if present, within the building.
+Additionally, repairs to the exterior of the Gregory Bateson Building could result in inadvertent exclusion of bats, if the repaired area was previously used as an entry point to a maternal colony.
 Disturbance or exclusion of a common bat maternal colony would be a potentially significant impact.